 Society & Organizations Institute

+A report “Inclusive Business: What It Is and Why It Matters” was released by S&O as part of the B4IG (Business 4 Inclusive Growth) platform framework.
 We believe that the inclusive economy does not exclude anyone.
 It is an economy where each and every person can ‘receive’, namely essential goods and services, at affordable prices, and can also ‘give’ and contribute with dignity and for a decent salary.

 We firmly believe that business cannot only be part of the problem, and they can be part of the solution: private enterprise should be an amazing driving force for social innovation and integrating people into society, provided they collaborate with other stakeholders from civil society and public authorities, as stated in sustainable development objective 17, and they co-create new economic models.
 This is an absolute societal need and is in a company’s best interests.
 In addition, we also believe that social justice, which is deeply entrenched in the economy, needs to be achieved in order to bring about peace.

-We are currently pursuing this objective at the Society & Organisations Institute.
+We therefore adopted the term ‘inclusive economy’ because we want an approach which would speak equally to philanthropists, impact investors and companies operating within the market economy.
+We are currently pursuing this objective at the Society & Organizations Institute.
 We have committed to doing this by rolling out research and new courses and educational programs, aimed at students and managers, involving collaboration by multiple stakeholders.